Montessori Elementary Information Overview

 How do I enroll?

-Enrollment packets are available on the "tuition and schedule" page.
-Applications will begin to be accepted at 9:00am on February 17 and closes February 28 at 12:00.
+Enrollment packets are available on the “tuition and schedule” page.
+Applications will begin to be accepted at 9:00 am February 27th.
 After February 28, applications will be accepted and either put on a wait list, or placed, depending on availability.